vattay/btcgpu-docker/README.md

 # btcgpu-build
-Docker build, test, and run containers for Bitcoin Gold aka BTCGPU.
+Docker container for BTCGPU / Bitcoin Gold testnet.

-WIP: Testnet is not up yet, you can only run local "regtests"

-Note that the chain and wallet will be presisted to a docker volume called "btcgpu-vol.

 ## How to use
 ### Turbo Mode